-- 1.1 North West Leicestershire District Council maintains a register of home seekers who wish to be accommodated by the Council and/or Registered Providers operating in the North West Leicestershire District. - 1.2 Properties that become available to let will normally only be allocated to home seekers on the housing register and preference will normally be given to those with a local connection to the District.
+- 1.1 North West Leicestershire District Council maintains a register of home seekers who wish to be accommodated by the Council and/or Registered Providers operating in the North West Leicestershire District.
+This register is not "open," and this policy sets out the criteria for admission onto the register as well as how priority will be granted between applicants. - 1.2 Properties that become available to let will normally only be allocated to home seekers on the housing register.